jasb3110/Radiocarbon-reservoir/README.md

-# New estimations of $\Delta R$ for the South-eastern Pacific obtained from Marine20
+# New estimations of $\u0394 R$ for the South-eastern Pacific obtained from Marine20

 ## Contents